Skip to content

 Family-friendly things to do at Polesden Lacey

-Planning your family summer holidays visit
+Planning your family visit this autumn

 • Baby change facilities are available in the main toilet block, opposite the coffee shop.